irejra09/SQL-HackerRank/README.md

 Welcome to the HackerRank SQL Solutions Repository!
 This repository contains solutions to various SQL challenges on HackerRank.
-Whether you're a beginner looking to learn SQL or an experienced developer honing your skills, you'll find this repository useful for practicing SQL queries and solving problems.
+Whether you're a beginner looking to learn SQL or an experienced developer honing your skills, you will find this repository useful for practicing SQL queries and solving problems.

 Table of Contents:
 1. About HackerRank SQL